Weak gravitational lensing

-While the presence of any mass bends the path of light passing near it, this effect rarely produces the giant arcs and multiple images associated with strong gravitational lensing.
+In astronomy, weak gravitational lensing is a technique to map the mass distribution of astronomical objects.
+As predicted by general relativity, the presence of any mass bends the path of light passing near it, producing gravitational lensing.
+This effect rarely produces the giant arcs and multiple images associated with strong gravitational lensing.
 Most lines of sight in the universe are thoroughly in the weak lensing regime, in which the deflection is impossible to detect in a single background source.
 However, even in these cases, the presence of the foreground mass can be detected, by way of a systematic alignment of background sources around the lensing mass.
 Weak gravitational lensing is thus an intrinsically statistical measurement, but it provides a way to measure the masses of astronomical objects without requiring assumptions about their composition or dynamical state.

+The field was pioneered by J. Anthony Tyson in the 1990s.

 Methodology

 Distortions of the type produced by lensing, acting on circles and a distribution of ellipses similar to that of real galaxies.
 The distortion shown here is greatly exaggerated relative to real astronomical systems.

 Gravitational lensing acts as a coordinate transformation that distorts the images of background objects (usually galaxies) near a foreground mass.
 The transformation can be split into two terms, the convergence and shear.
 The convergence term magnifies the background objects by increasing their size, and the shear term stretches them tangentially around the foreground mass.
+Moreover, the higher order image distortion, which is called flexion can bend the galaxy images into arclets.

 To measure this tangential alignment, it is necessary to measure the ellipticities of the background galaxies and construct a statistical estimate of their systematic alignment.
 The fundamental problem is that galaxies are not intrinsically circular, so their measured ellipticity is a combination of their intrinsic ellipticity and the gravitational lensing shear.
 Typically, the intrinsic ellipticity is much greater than the shear (by a factor of 3-300, depending on the foreground mass).
 The measurements of many background galaxies must be combined to average down this "shape noise".
 The orientation of intrinsic ellipticities of galaxies should be almost entirely random, so any systematic alignment between multiple galaxies can generally be assumed to be caused by lensing.